16 Easy And Effective Chair Exercises For Seniors

 How long should a 70-year-old exercise?

 A 70-year-old must indulge in moderate-intensity activities like brisk walking for a minimum of 150 minutes weekly.
-Also, they can try muscle strengthening exercises 2 days a week and balance training thrice a week under expert supervision (1).
+Also, they can try muscle strengthening exercises 2 days a week and balance exercises thrice a week under expert supervision (1).

 Which exercises should be incorporated into a senior fitness regimen for beginners?